 You can use this if you have a recurring long-running transaction from which you rarely want to see a transaction trace.
-However, New Relic's algorithm for selecting transaction traces already de-prioritizes traces for transactions that have recently generated a trace.
+However, our algorithm for selecting transaction traces already de-prioritizes traces for transactions that have recently generated a trace.
 Thus, this call is not usually needed.

 To un-suppress a previously suppressed transaction, you would use